harshraj21/nw/README.md

-# IDK repo
+# Casual repo

-some shitty new readme for shitty project
+This is not a shitty project anymore;

 # #Blockchain